-Eligible citizens can get the ETA Australia through the Australia visa application online.
+Eligible citizens can get the ETA for Australia through the Australian visa application online.
 Applicants are required to complete the form with personal information such as full name, nationality, address and contact telephone.
 All the data from the passport information page will also be requested, such as document number and issue/expiry dates.

 What can you do with an ETA?